W Idioms

 wear the pants in a family

-- be the boss in a family
+- to be the boss in a family

-She is very strong and is the one who wears the pants in her family.
+The woman is very strong and is the one who wears the pants in her family.

 wear thin